-Anyone whose primary job is to increase the company’s output by improving teams’ effectiveness (managers and HR teams) should strive to maximize the number of employees at their company who have high employee-job fit.
+Anyone whose primary job is to increase the company’s output by improving teams’ effectiveness and company culture (managers and HR teams) should strive to maximize the number of employees at their company who have high employee-job fit.

 At any given time, you will likely have a normal distribution of the employee-job fit for everyone at your company.

 How do figure out your own company’s distribution?